-Lean Leads to Gains in Quality and to the Bottom Line01.17.12 by Matthew Weinstock H&HN Assistant Managing Editor
+Lean Leads to Gains in Quality and to the Bottom Line01.17.12 by Matthew Weinstock Assistant Managing Editor

 Denver Health's 'spectacular' story of improving efficiency, saving lives and money.